 We're Rick and Ruth Grihalva.

-We returned to Bluffton from Scotts Valley, California in April 2003.
-Although Rick was born and raised in San Diego and lived the majority of his adult life in the San Francisco area, I grew up on a farm approximately 3 miles west of Jenera.
+I returned to Bluffton from Scotts Valley, California in April 2003.
+Although Rick was born and raised in San Diego and lived the majority of his adult life in the San Francisco area, I grew up on a farm approximately 7 miles east of Bluffton.
 I graduated from Cory-Rawson High School in 1981.

 Why A Quilt Shop?

 I've sewn most of my clothes during my teenage years, and even sewed my wedding dress.
-Although my grandmother introduced me to quilting, I didn't get "hooked" until our son was born 11 years ago.
+Although my grandmother introduced me to quilting, I didn't get "hooked" until our son was born in 1994.
 Even though cross-stitching and doll making were passions of mine, I got hooked on quilting when I made him a quilt.

 Later, when we bought a Coleman tent camper, we traveled all over the West from California to Canada and Wisconsin to New Mexico for "camping" vacations.
 My wonderful hubby never begrudged my finding quilt shops to explore.
 For those of you that are familiar with it, "The Quilter's Travel Companion" was our tour guide.